Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

     No input.

-    Output consists of a blinding public key `pk` and a blinding secret key `sk`.
+    Output consists of a blinding public key `pk` and a blinding private key `sk`.

   - Function `BL-Blind-Public-Key(pk, tau) -> pk_tau`: Deterministically compute a blinded public key.